Central Board of Film Certification: A certificate

-Films with the A certification are available for public exhibition, but with restriction to adults only.
-These films can contain strong violence, explicit and strong sexual scenes, abusive language, but words which insult or degrade women or any social group. are not allowed.
+Films with the A certification are available for public exhibition restricted to adults (18+).
+These films can contain strong violence, explicit and strong sexual scenes, abusive language, but words which insult or degrade women, men or any social group are not allowed.
 Controversial, adult or suggestive themes are considered unsuitable for young viewers.
 Such films are often re-certified with V/U and V/UA for TV, which does not happen in the case of U and U/A certified movies.

 S certificate

 Films with S certification cannot be viewed by the public.
 Only people associated with it (doctors, scientists, etc.) are permitted to view these films.